New Information or Upcoming Events

 Worship and Prayer Ministry

-Worship Schedules are always available!
+Worship Server Schedules are always available!

 The schedules are also always posted at the top of the weekly news on the Messiah website.
-Please check them on April 16th if you do not get an email from Elizabeth by then.

 It is possible that your email is starting to see emails from REALM as spam.
 One solution is to check your spam folder for any REALM emails and slide them into your email so they get delivered.
 You should also add notifications@onrealmmail.org to your address book.